rcarcasses/nest-8.0.0-moduleref-bug/README.md

-# Nest 8.0.0 breaks `moduleRef` injection in dependent project
+# `moduleRef` instance not injected in dependent module

 Steps to reproduce: